AshutoshVJTI/esg-ai/CONTRIBUTING.md

-# 🤝 Contributing to Carbon Emissions Compliance AI
+# 🤝 Contributing to Reggie - AI-Powered ESG Compliance Platform

-Thank you for your interest in contributing to the Carbon Emissions Compliance AI project!
+Thank you for your interest in contributing to the Reggie AI-powered ESG compliance platform!
 This guide will help you get started with contributing to our mission of making ESG compliance more accessible and intelligent.

 ## 📋 Table of Contents